Church & Dwight Co. Inc. (CHD) Shares Plummet Below 1-Year High

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CHD starting from SHEARER ROBERT K, who sale 12,960 shares at the price of $96.23 back on May 02.
-After this action, SHEARER ROBERT K now owns 29,108 shares of Church & Dwight Co.
-Inc., valued at $1,247,110 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CHD starting from Hemsey Rene, who sale 7,460 shares at the price of $96.56 back on May 09.
+After this action, Hemsey Rene now owns 6,316 shares of Church & Dwight Co.
+Inc., valued at $720,334 using the latest closing price.

 Stock Fundamentals for CHD